-Relaxation or compressive: The lining of your chest wall and the surface of your lungs are normally in close contact, keeping your lungs expanded.
-But if fluid or air builds up and separates them, your lungs can pull inward and the alveoli can lose air.
+- Relaxation or compressive: The lining of your chest wall and the surface of your lungs are normally in close contact, keeping your lungs expanded.
+But if fluid or air builds up and separates them, your lungs can pull inward, and your alveoli can lose air.
 Depending on where this happens in your lung, it's either relaxation or compressive atelectasis.

-Adhesive: The fluid that lines the alveoli in your lungs has a material in it called pulmonary surfactant.
+- Adhesive: The fluid that lines the alveoli in your lungs has a material in it called pulmonary surfactant.
 It helps your lungs in several ways, including keeping the alveoli stable and able to work.
-If there's a problem with this material (like your body doesn’t make enough of it), the alveoli can collapse.
-When that happens, it's called adhesive atelectasis, and it can be caused by serious lung problems such as respiratory distress syndrome or a bruised lung (a pulmonary contusion).
+If there's a problem with this material (like if your body doesn’t make enough of it), the alveoli can collapse.
+When that happens, it's called adhesive atelectasis.
+It can be caused by serious lung problems such as respiratory distress syndrome or a bruised lung (pulmonary contusion).

-Replacement: This is when the alveoli are filled by a tumor, and that causes an area of your lung to collapse.
+- Replacement: This is when your alveoli are filled by a tumor, and that causes an area of your lung to collapse.

-Acceleration: When jet pilots fly straight up really fast (between 5 Gs and 9 Gs), the force of acceleration can close the airways in their lungs, leading to this type of atelectasis.
+- Acceleration: When jet pilots fly straight up really fast (between 5 and 9 G-forces), the acceleration can close the airways in their lungs, leading to this type of atelectasis.
 It can make it hard to breathe and cause chest pain and coughing.

-Rounded (also called folded lung): This type is linked to pleural diseases -- conditions that affect the thin tissue that lines your chest cavity and surrounds your lungs (the pleura).
-One of the most common causes is asbestosis, when breathing in asbestos over a long period of time damages the pleura.
+- Rounded (also called folded lung): This type is linked to pleural diseases, conditions that affect the thin tissue that lines your chest cavity and surrounds your lungs (the pleura).
+One of the most common causes is asbestosis, when you breathe in asbestos over a long period of time and this damages the pleura.

 If your doctor thinks you might have atelectasis, they'll probably recommend a chest X-ray.
-A collapsed lung will look partly (localized atelectasis) or completely (generalized atelectasis) blacked out on the image.
+A collapsed lung may look partly or completely white on the image.

 If your airways are blocked, your doctor also might use a device called a bronchoscope to look into your lungs and find the problem.
 A bronchoscope is a thin tube with a light and a camera that slides down your throat and into your airways.

 If a tumor or another health condition is causing the collapsed lung, your doctor will treat that.
-If something is blocking your airways, they'll remove it with a bronchoscope.
-For other problems, they might give you medicine through an inhaler, tap on your chest to break up mucus, or have you lie on the unaffected side or in a position where your head is lower than your chest (to drain mucus).
+If something is blocking your airways, like mucus, they can remove it with a bronchoscope.
+For other problems, they might give you medicine through an inhaler, tap on your chest to break up mucus, or have you lie on your unaffected side or in a position where your head is lower than your chest to drain mucus.

 Your doctor or nurse may also show you how to do some exercises that will help you breathe better.